 Italian Beans and Greens Recipe (Escarole) is a classic Italian recipe.
-It is delicious vegetarian meal that is both healthy and comforting.
-It all come together in one pan and takes 20 minutes to make!
+It is a delicious vegetarian meal that is both healthy and comforting.
+It all comes together in one pan and takes 20 minutes to make!

 This is a simple and humble dish that is full of flavor and nutrition!
 It is comforting, satisfying, and healthy!